toniosim/Hearthstone-Soundboard/README.md

 Basic funcionality finished!
 As in, here's all the sounds that could be scrpaed from Hearthead on an html page!

 Future Functionality:
-- Actual optimization, won't just load all the sounds when you enter
 - Filtering based off class/set.
 - Actually have it hosted somewhere online